 Soapstone Cut Out Carved and Sanded Oiled

-Brazilian soapstone has the greatest color range in the world.
+We use Brazilian soapstone in our kits because it has the greatest color range in the world and is reliably soft and easy to carve.
+Brazilian soapstone is consistently asbestos free.
+We continually test and can provide you with our latest test reports.
 When it is in its raw from, it looks a dusty grey white color.
 The color then comes out after the carving is shaped and sanded, once oil or wax is applied to the surface.
 This is the best part of the experience of soapstone carving!
 Due to that, we cannot pick you out an exact color.
 It is a total surprise once you are done carving.

 Indigenous Carving in Canada

 We work with various indigenous communities and organizations who have asked us to cut the Inukshuk.
 An inukshuk is a structure made of stones piled on top of each other.
 Inukshuks were used for navigation in the frozen north where, in the snow, everything could look the same.
 They were also used to mark sacred places.
 An inukshuk could also work like a signpost to make a good hunting or fishing spot.
 These structures are found in northern Canada, Greenland, and Alaska.
 This kit is used to teach grade two students across Canada about the Inuit culture.